 We collect data from you that is necessary to process your report of an adverse event, product quality complaint or medical information request.
 We process your data collected when you contact us (e.g., by e-mail, web form, telephone etc.) in accordance with the data protection regulation of the European Union (General Data Protection Regulation / EU GDPR).
 The following legal bases for the processing of your personal data may be relevant in this regard:

 Processing of personal information about you is required so that we can comply with our legal obligation (Art.
 6 (1)(c) in conjunction with Art.
 9 (2)(i) GDPR) to monitor and report adverse events and product quality issues.
 Pharmaceutical companies by law have to monitor, evaluate and take actions to prevent adverse events (side effects) for their medicinal products, called “pharmacovigilance”.
 Pharmaceutical companies also have to do the same for product quality issues.”.
 Pharmacovigilance helps to protect public safety and enables actions to be taken by national and international regulatory authorities as needed.
 Pharmacovigilance includes BioNTech making notifications to regulatory authorities, as well as the other activities required by law.

-Furthermore, processing of personal information about you for the purpose of responding to your enquiry or investigating your complaint is based on our legitimate interest (Art.
-6 (1)(f) GDPR) as we would not be able to respond to your enquiry or report without processing your personal information.
+Furthermore, processing of personal information about you for the purpose of responding to your request or investigating your complaint is based on our legitimate interest (Art.
+6 (1)(f) GDPR) as we would not be able to respond to your request or report without processing your personal information.

 Categories of personal data

-We generally only collect data that is necessary for handling and reporting adverse events and product quality complaints and for handling medical information enquiries.
+We generally only collect data that is necessary for handling and reporting adverse events and product quality complaints and for handling medical information requests.
 This can be the following data: